abhijeetaman007/Devsprint/README.md

-# Devsprint
+# MOViE @ eASE
-# Movie management and recommendation system.
+# Movie Management and Recommendation System
 --Searching for a movie.<br>
+--Access to most toprated,currently playing and upcoming movies by a click of a button<br>
+--Details about all the movies.<br>
+--Adding movies possible from frontend.<br>
 --Filtering movies according to a given criteria.<br>
---Details about all the movies.<br>

-Rating system for movies (optional)